DahamSathmina/OBSTACLE_AVOIDING_CAR/README.md

 📜 License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the [MIT License].

 👨‍💻 Author